How can I determine if taking classes online is for me?

 Students are provided an opportunity to visit the campus on several occasions throughout the curriculum.
-An initial program orientation during August and a one-week seminar course in May are the on-campus learning experiences.
+An initial program one-week orientation during August and a one-week seminar course in May are the on-campus learning experiences.

 What is the current fee structure for the MSDH program?

-To assist you with financing your education, you are encouraged to look at the American Dental Hygienists Association and the American Dental Education Association websites for scholarship information for students pursing a graduate degree in dental hygiene.
+To assist you with financing your education, you are encouraged to look at the American Dental Hygienists' Association and the American Dental Education Association websites for scholarship information for students pursing a graduate degree in dental hygiene.
 Students accepted into the program can join ADEA under ISU institutional membership for free.

 How long is the program?

 Students have eight years to complete the program so you can attend full- or part-time.
 It takes about 2.5 to 3 years to complete the program depending on the type of thesis work that is of interest.
 Some students prefer to pace themselves more slowly, taking into consideration their family and work commitments.
 It is up to you to decide the best approach.

 How do I begin the admission process?

 You need to submit an online application to Idaho State University and include a $55.00 registration fee, graduate admission test scores (GRE or MAT), if applicable, and official transcripts.
 You may begin the application process before completing the GRE or MAT.
 After the School of Graduate Studies has compiled and verified all necessary information, your University application materials will be forwarded to us.
 Items that must be submitted directly to the Department of Dental Hygiene, Division of Graduate Studies are listed on the Department website.